undergroundcyberninjas/training-notes/Lectures/Linux Basics/Parts of a Linux System.md

 - **GRUB Bootloader** - The really really tiny program that starts the Linux kernel and passes it the right bootup parameters.
 - **``init``** - Program that runs on startup and manages all the  background processes in Linux.
 - **Daemons** - Programs that run in the background (such as an SSH server)
+- **PAM** - Pluggable Authentication Modules, used for logon/applications.
+Do not control permissions, only authentication
 - **Shell** - Program that accepts commands/input from the user to run other programs.
 The most common shells are BASH and SH, located in ``/bin/bash`` and ``/bin/sh``, respectively.
 - **Console** or **Terminal** - Another word for the Linux command prompt; usually implied to mean the BASH shell.
 - **Package** - A premade "bundle" for installing a program easily on a Linux system.
 This differs _a lot_ from the Windows method to install things.
 On Ubuntu, these packages are ``.deb`` files.